Alexander Frey: Recording awards

-A highly honored recording artist, Alexander Frey has received the Preis der Deutschen Schallplattenkritik (formerly known as the Deutscher Schallplattenpreis, one of Germany's highest recording honors), ECHO Klassik Prize, Choice of the French Media Critics, Best Recording of the Year (Fi Magazine), Best Original Cast Recording of the Year-2005 (Borders Music), Favorite Record of the Year-2005 (ArkivMusic), the Bronze World Medal of the New York Festival, BBC Critics Choice, Record of the Month (MusicWeb, UK), Best Instrumental CD of the Month (Galaxie Magazine, Canada) and Best CD of the Month (Best New Classics).
+Frey is a Billboard Classical Music Chart top 10 artist as both conductor and pianist.
+He has received the Preis der Deutschen Schallplattenkritik (formerly known as the Deutscher Schallplattenpreis), ECHO Klassik Prize, Grand Prix du Disque, Edison Klassiek, Diapason d'Or, and the Diapason d'Or de l'Année, Cannes Classique Award, Grand Prix Award of the Golden Prague International Television Festival, Choice of the French Media Critics, Best Recording of the Year (Fi Magazine), Best Original Cast Recording of the Year-2005 (Borders Music), Favorite Record of the Year-2005 (ArkivMusic), the Bronze World Medal of the New York Festival, BBC Critics Choice, Record of the Month (MusicWeb, UK), Best Instrumental CD of the Month (Galaxie Magazine, Canada), Best CD of the Month (Best New Classics) and the Ö1 Pasticcio Prize (Austria).
 His recording of Korngold's Between Two Worlds for piano and orchestra (on the Decca label) was listed by Gramophone Magazine as one of the 250 Greatest Recordings of All Time.

 June 2005 marked the release of a new CD of Frey conducting the world premiere recording of Leonard Bernstein's Peter Pan, which Frey restored from the composer's manuscripts, including almost an hour of music previously unheard.
-This historic recording features Broadway star Linda Eder in the role of Wendy, and Daniel Narducci singing the role of Captain Hook.
-The CD reached #8 on the Billboard Classical Music Chart®, becoming the third highest selling musical theater recording during the weeks following its release, making Frey a Billboard® Top 10 Artist as both conductor and pianist.
+This recording features Linda Eder in the role of Wendy and Daniel Narducci singing the role of Captain Hook.
+The CD reached #8 on the Billboard Classical Music Chart, becoming the third highest selling musical theater recording during the weeks following its release, making Frey a Billboard top 10 artist as both conductor and pianist.
 It also became the best selling recording of Koch International Classics (now called Entertainment One), the record company which produced it.
 Frey's CD of the complete solo piano music of Leonard Bernstein (also on Koch International Classics) is considered to be the definitive performance of that music.
-His ongoing project is recording the complete piano works of Erich Wolfgang Korngold (Koch International Classics) and he is regarded as the leading interpreter of Korngold's keyboard music.
-Alexander Frey's recordings are on the Koch International Classics (Entertainment One), Decca, Deutsche Grammophon, Sony, RCA Red Seal and Bach Guild labels.
+His ongoing project is recording the complete piano works of Erich Wolfgang Korngold (Koch International Classics).
+Frey's recordings are on the Koch International Classics (Entertainment One), Decca, Deutsche Grammophon, Sony, RCA Red Seal and Bach Guild labels.